 In turn, all members of the SADC EPA group, except Mozambique, will remove duties on 86.2 percent of imports.
 These five countries together form the Southern African Customs Union (SACU).
 Mozambique, meanwhile, will lift duties on 74 percent of imports.

-According to the EU, the regional pact comes at a time when SADC countries are diversifying their production base; as such, the facilitated imports of certain industrial goods should support the industrial diversification of the region.
+According to the EU, the regional pact comes at a time when SADC countries are diversifying their production base; as such, the facilitated imports of certain manufactured goods should support the industrial diversification of the region.

 The EPA also contains various social and environmental standards aimed at fostering sustainable development in the region.

-Lingering signature processes
+Status of other signature processes

 To date, only the Caribbean region has signed and ratified a comprehensive regional agreement with the EU, which is currently being implemented.